thaddeus002/cartograph/README.md

 ##Dependencies

 This project use [yder](https://github.com/babelouest/yder) as logger module.

-Use
+So use the following command to clone the repository:

 ```shell
 $ git clone --recurse-submodules https://github.com/thaddeus002/cartograph.git
 ```

-to clone the repository.

 ##Examples

-###Use bln for image background
+###Use bln for image background (program draw_background.c)

 For this example, data layer is provide as a png image by a WMS server.
 The temperatures are placed on an image with a black background.